Keio University

 Recent Developments

-Furthermore, the Committee on the Peaceful Uses of Outer Space has two subcommittees: Scientific and Technical, and Legal.
+Furthermore, the UN Committee on the Peaceful Uses of Outer Space has two subcommittees: Scientific and Technical, and Legal.
 From Japan, Chiaki Mukai served as the chair of the Scientific and Technical Subcommittee from 2017 to 2018, and Professor Setsuko Aoki of the Keio University Law School is scheduled to serve as the chair of the Legal Subcommittee for two years starting next spring.
-I sincerely look forward to the success of Professor Aoki, who has attended the committee as a member of the Japanese delegation for about 20 years and has become the international face of Japanese space law.
+I sincerely look forward to the success of Professor Aoki, who has attended the committee as a member of the Japanese delegation for about 20 years and has become the face of Japanese space law internationally.

 In addition, the UN forum is thought to have functioned as a place to build trust and prevent falling into mutual suspicion by having countries regularly introduce their own policies and activities regarding space activities, which are physically difficult to see.

-In forums other than the UN, Japan, led by MEXT and JAXA, has been holding the Asia-Pacific Regional Space Agency Forum since 1993, following the Cold War, with the aim of promoting space utilization in the Asia-Pacific region.
-It has developed into the largest space-related conference in the region, with participation from over 40 countries and regions, including space agencies, administrative agencies, international organizations, private companies, and universities/Research Centers and Institutes.
-In recent years, attendance by high-ranking government officials and heads of space agencies from various countries has increased, and it is being utilized as a forum for specifically considering international cooperation in the space field.
+Even outside the UN, Japan, led by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) and JAXA, has been holding the Asia-Pacific Regional Space Agency Forum since 1993, following the Cold War, with the aim of promoting space utilization in the Asia-Pacific region.
+It has developed into the largest space-related conference in the region, with participation from more than 40 countries and regions, including space agencies, administrative agencies, international organizations, private companies, universities, and Research Centers and Institutes.
+In recent years, attendance by high-ranking government officials and heads of space agencies has also increased, and it is being utilized as a forum to specifically consider international cooperation in the space field.
 It is scheduled to be held in Japan this autumn.

 Utilizing the opportunities for countries to gather at such multilateral meetings, and also on separate occasions, space dialogues have been actively held on a regular basis within bilateral and regional frameworks such as Japan-US, Japan-France, and Japan-EU.
 Recently, it was newly decided to launch a space dialogue with India as well.